scholarslab/CodeLab/Week04/README.md

 ### Assignment 1: FizzBuzz

-We might have skipped over too much basic loop and conditional syntax so let's cover some of that ground again.
+This is a classic coding puzzle.
 Write a program that takes as input a number and then plays the [FizzBuzz game](https://en.wikipedia.org/wiki/Fizz_buzz) until that number is reached.
 This is a classic programming puzzle and, very helpfully, Wikipedia actually has a list of solutions, including one in Python.
 But if you use it, be prepared to explain how it works in front of the Fellowship in the next Codelab.
 It's not the simplest answer (and, in fact, it's Python 2 code), but it might be useful to reverse-engineer!

 Sample code:
 ```python